mirceaulinic/mirceaulinic.github.io/_posts/2016-12-15-configuration-management.md

 ## Configuration templates

 Using one of the [supported templating engines](https://docs.saltstack.com/en/develop/ref/renderers/all/index.html) we can easier control the configuration and have it consistent across the network.
-In this tutorial I will be working only with Jinja templates, although otther users may prefer [cheetah](https://pythonhosted.org/Cheetah/) or [mako](http://www.makotemplates.org/) etc.
+In this tutorial I will be working only with Jinja templates, although other users would rather prefer [cheetah](https://pythonhosted.org/Cheetah/) or [mako](http://www.makotemplates.org/) etc.

 The command used is [net.load_template](https://docs.saltstack.com/en/develop/ref/modules/all/salt.modules.napalm_network.html#salt.modules.napalm_network.load_template).
 It works very similar to the previous command (by default will load merge, commit etc.) - to change this behaviours one can use again the arguments ```test```, ```replace```, ```commit```.
 Examples:

 * load template defined in line -- dry-run:

+{% raw %}
 ```bash
 $ sudo salt edge01.bjm01 net.load_template set_hostname template_source='hostname {{ host_name }}' host_name='arista.lab' test=True
 edge01.bjm01: